Local Media

 Newspapers and Magazines

 It's not easy for papers of any kind to compete with free internet news sources these days, but Oxford still manages to support a few (alongside a number of community-produced newsletters).
-The most popular locals are the Oxford Times, the city's upmarket weekly, and the Oxford Mail, a tabloid-style daily.
+The most popular locals are the Oxford Times, the city's broadsheet-style (tabloid-sized) weekly, and the Oxford Mail, a tabloid-style daily.
 Many homes also receive free papers (whether willingly or not) including the Oxford Star.
-The Newsquest Group is responsible for all three of the aforementioned publications, and plenty more countywide, whilst the Courier Group produces additional titles including the Oxford Journal (a free pick-up paper formally known as the Oxford Courier, est. 1972) and Oxford Living (a glossy lifestyle magazine).
+The Newsquest Group is responsible for all three of the aforementioned publications, and plenty more countywide.
+Taylor Newspapers publishes the Oxfordshire Guardian group of papers, covering Oxford, Witney, Abingdon, Didcot, Wallingford and Wantage & Grove.
+The latter four areas are also covered in the Herald series.

 Student Publications

-The 20,000 or so students have, in term time, the weekly rival papers the Cherwell and the Oxford Student, the termly magazine Isis, and their college noticeboards on which about 5,000 of them glance daily – including Sundays – at the large coloured sheets of Daily Information (in which we must confess an interest).
-Daily Information becomes Weekly Information during the vacation.
+The 30,000 or so Oxford University students have, in term time, the weekly rival papers the Cherwell and the Oxford Student, the termly magazine Isis, and their college noticeboards (on which about 5,000 of them daily will see the large coloured sheets of Daily Information, in which we must confess some interest).
+Oxford University also has an online publication dedicated to arts and humanities called The Oxford Culture Review.
+Oxford Brookes have a yearly magazine called Observe.

 Radio